-Considering the temporary removal of the pillar 2A capital requirement, the South African minimum Basel III capital requirements are 8.0% for CET I, 10.0% for tier I and 13.0% for total capital adequacy (8.5%, 10.8% and 14.0% respectively prior to the reduction of pillar 2A requirements).
-These minimums exclude the countercyclical buffer, which for the time being has not been announced as a requirement for South Africa, and confidential bank-specific pillar 2B capital requirements but include the maximum potential domestic systemically important bank ("D-SIB") requirement of 2.5%.
+South African minimum Basel III capital requirements were 8.5 per cent. for CET 1, 10.8 per cent. for tier 1 and 14.0 per cent. for total capital adequacy in 2022.
+These minimums exclude the countercyclical buffer, which for the time being has not been announced as a requirement for South Africa, and confidential bank-specific pillar 2B capital requirements but include the maximum potential domestic systemically important bank (D-SIB) requirement of 2.5 per cent.
 South African banks were required to disclose their D-SIB capital requirements from 1 September 2020.
-SBSA's D-SIB buffer requirement amounts to 2.0% of which 1% is required to be held in CET I.
+SBSA's D-SIB buffer requirement amounts to 1.5 per cent. as at 31 December 2022 of which 1 per cent. is required to be held in CET 1.